redis/docs/content/operate/rs/release-notes/rs-7-4-6-releases/rs-7-4-6-tba.md

 - (CVE-2023-28856) Authenticated users can use the `HINCRBYFLOAT` command to create an invalid hash field that will crash Redis on access.
 (Redis 7.0.11)

-- (CVE-2023-28425) Specially crafted `MSETNX` command can lead to assertion and denial-of-service.
+- (CVE-2023-28425) Specially crafted `MSETNX` commands can lead to assertion and denial-of-service.
 (Redis 7.0.10)

 - (CVE-2023-25155) Specially crafted `SRANDMEMBER`, `ZRANDMEMBER`, and `HRANDFIELD` commands can trigger an integer overflow, resulting in a runtime assertion and termination of the Redis server process.
 (Redis 7.0.9)

 - (CVE-2023-22458) Integer overflow in the Redis `HRANDFIELD` and `ZRANDMEMBER` commands can lead to denial-of-service.
 (Redis 7.0.8)

-- (CVE-2022-36021) String matching commands (like `SCAN` or `KEYS`) with a specially crafted pattern to trigger a denial-of-service attack on Redis, causing it to hang and consume 100% CPU time.
+- (CVE-2022-36021) String matching commands (like `SCAN` or `KEYS`) with a specially crafted pattern to trigger a denial-of-service attack on Redis can cause it to hang and consume 100% CPU time.
 (Redis 7.0.9)

 - (CVE-2022-35977) Integer overflow in the Redis `SETRANGE` and `SORT`/`SORT_RO` commands can drive Redis to OOM panic.
 (Redis 7.0.8)